Skip to content

 Fighting for Your Freedom After a DUI Charge

 For starters, a California DUI is what’s called a “wobbler offense,” which means it can be prosecuted as a misdemeanor or a felony.
-In most cases, a first DUI is prosecuted as a misdemeanor.
+A 1st offense DUI is also a misdemeanor offense unless there are aggravating circumstances such as having an excessively high BAC, a child in the car, property damage, physical injury or accidental death.
+To reiterate, in most cases, a first DUI is prosecuted as a misdemeanor.
 However, if the impaired driver seriously injured or killed another person as a result of the drunk or drugged driving, it will likely be charged as a felony.

 The penalties for a 1st DUI offense in CA include: